easyGLM/ezAGI/docs/bdi.md

 To leverage the BDI module, incorporate it into your agent's architecture, ensuring that it can manage its beliefs, desires, and intentions effectively.
 Utilize the `BDIModel` class to represent and update the agent's mental state, guiding its autonomous behavior.

 ## Conclusion
-The `bdi.py` module is a fundamental component of the funAGI project, equipping agents with the necessary cognitive framework to operate autonomously and intelligently.
+The `bdi.py` module is a fundamental component of the easyAGI project, equipping agents with the necessary cognitive framework to operate autonomously and intelligently.
 Its implementation of the BDI model facilitates complex reasoning, planning, and adaptive action within diverse environments.